li1515/dashboards/README.md

 2. Memory Usage (for each container)

-3. Response Times per Request (Frontend, Backend)

-4. Uptime (for each container)
+3. Uptime (for each container)

-5. Average Response Time (Frontend+Backend)
+4. Average Response Time (Frontend+Backend)

-6. Request duration (Frontend+Backend)
+5. Request duration (Frontend+Backend)

-7. Count of response Types by status
+6. Count of response Types by status

 8. Errors 50x and 40x